crutcher/crutcher.github.io-source/source/_posts/blog/2022/12/What-Are-AI-Art-Models.md

 share information.

 It would be nice if these two models could share their *cat-related* information:
-   * "Maine coon Cat laying on a white and black salt and pepper rug."
+   * "Maine coon cat laying on a white and black salt and pepper rug."
-   * "Maine coon Cat laying on wooden floor."
+   * "Maine coon cat laying on wooden floor."

 But how do we translate text into a key that models can use?